“Misery is a river of tears that whispers my name in a constant hiss.”

 “No, no, no, no, I have no interest in an unmanageable lunatic who opposes me at every opportunity.”

-“As your wife she would have to listen to you.
-She’d be subject to her husband’s law.”
+“As your wife, she would have to listen to you.
+She would be subject to her husband’s law.”

 Thaddeus made a scoffing sound that communicated my feelings exactly.